 Content: Europe's transition from an agricultural to an industrial society in the 18th century.
 The roots of modern economic growth in preindustrial Europe, the contributions of science and technology, trade, government, and population.
 Consequences of industrialization for living standards, both long-run improvements and short-run hardships.
 Rise of European power abroad and colonial contributions to growth.
 Focus on the British Industrial Revolution.
-Prerequisite: Economics 100.
+Prerequisite and/or restriction: Economics 100.

-260 Environmental and Natural Resource Economics
+ECON 260 Environmental and Natural Resource Economics Stoff